NiklasGollenstede/nixos-installer/modules/setup/temproot.nix.md

         ${setup} = {
             temproot.temp.mounts = {
                 "/tmp" = { mode = "1777"; };
+                #"/nix/var/nix/builds" = { source = "build"; mode = "750"; }; # New temp dir location for nix builds.
+But it may actually make sense to keep that on the same FS as the store, to allow moving results.
             };
             temproot.local.mounts = {
                 "/local" = { source = "system"; mode = "755"; extraFsConfig = { neededForBoot = lib.mkIf (config.${setup}.temproot.remote.type == "none") (lib.mkDefault true); }; }; # (see "/remote")